alexcasieri30/searchionary/README.md

-# flashionary
+# searchionary

-A flashcard-inspired extension that allows user to pick a word and add a definition/explanation to it
+The user can search up a word in an input box and the extension gives a dictionary definition of the word